Dogmeat2000/DNP1-Assignment/README.md

 - Should it be possible to ban certain users, IPs, etc.?
 - Should it be possible to add forum moderators?
 - Should it be possible to add admins?
+- How can I further improve password handling?
+Seperate usernames and passwords in the database?
+Implement hashing of usernames and passwords when storing?

 # Use Case Diagram